hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 frontend mocks the backend.
 This way you can work on frontend functionality without starting up the full development environment.
 The downside of this method is that you can't save notes and that realtime collaboration features are not available.
-To start the development mode, run `pnpm start:dev:mock`.
+To start the development mode, run `pnpm run start:dev:mock`.
 The app should run now and be available under
 <http://localhost:3001> in your browser.

 ### With local backend

-To start the development mode with an actual HedgeDoc backend use `pnpm start:dev` instead.
+To start the development mode with an actual HedgeDoc backend use `pnpm run start:dev` instead.
 This task will automatically set `HD_BASE_URL` to `http://localhost:8080`.

 ### Production mode

-Use `pnpm build` to build the app in production mode and save it into the `.next` folder.
+Use `pnpm run build` to build the app in production mode and save it into the `.next` folder.
 The production build is minimized and optimized for best performance.
 Don't edit the generated files in the `.next` folder in any way!

-You can run the production build using the built-in server with `pnpm start`.
+You can run the production build using the built-in server with `pnpm run start`.
 You MUST provide the environment variable `HD_BASE_URL` with protocol, domain and (if needed) subdirectory path (e.g. `http://localhost:3001/`) so the app knows under which URL the frontend is available in the browser.